Zero in on Transverse Abdominis exercises that work . . . . and cut out the dross in your exercise regime

 A lot of the core stability classes involve repetitive non-functional exercises such as kneeling on all fours and lifting the arms and legs without allowing the trunk to move.
-This type of formal exercising is very unnatural and bears little relation to normal everyday activity.
+This type of formal exercising is unnatural and unfunctional and bears little relation to normal everyday activity.

 Professor Lederman puts it better:

 ‘It is believed that low velocity exercise performed laying or kneeling on all fours would help normalise motor control which would include timing dysfunction (of TrA).This kind of training is unlikely to help reset timing differences.
 It is like aspiring to play the piano faster by exercising with finger weights, or doing slow push ups.
 To overcome the timing problem the proponents of core stability came up with a solution - teach everyone to continuously contract the TrA or to tense/brace the core muscle.
 By continuously contracting it would overcome the need to worry about onset timing.’

-It may be that Transversus abdominis is weak in the first instance because it has switched off as an automatic pain-relieving mechanism.
-This is not an elective, cerebrally pre-meditated action.
-It is a simple reflex to spare the lumbar segments excessive compression – and thus to reduce pain emanating from a painful spinal link.
-It is indeed fantasy to think that vigorously exercising a muscle can over-ride its instinct to reflexively inhibit.
+When your back is painful Transversus abdominis may switch off as an automatic pain-relieving mechanism.
+This is not an elective, cerebrally pre-meditated action; it is a simple brain reflex to spare the lumbar segments excessive compression – and thus to reduce pain emanating from a painful spinal link.
+It is indeed fantasy to think that vigorously exercising a muscle can over-ride its instinct to reflexively relieve pain.